House-of-Cardano/cardano-millions-testnet/README.md

 \dt
 ```

 I ran this second synchronising command detached, in a tmux session.
-Fully synchronising the cardano-db-sync to the cardano-node took over 15 hours.
+Fully synchronising the cardano-db-sync to the cardano-node took close to 20 hours.

 Once up and running, there are a number of "ready made" queries that you can run, which can be found at https://github.com/input-output-hk/cardano-db-sync/blob/master/doc/interesting-queries.md, and details on the various tables can be found at https://github.com/input-output-hk/cardano-db-sync/blob/master/doc/schema.md

 I believe that it is also possible to use graphql or [Blockfrost](https://blockfrost.io) with cardano-db-synch, but I have not yet investigated this (info for using graphql with the Cardano blockchain can be found [here](https://github.com/AskBid/cardano-notes/wiki/cardano-db-sync%2C-cardano-node%2C-cardano-graph-ql)).

 ### Install nix
-WORK IN PROGRESS
+Follow the instructions [here](https://github.com/input-output-hk/plutus-apps#how-to-develop) in order to install nix for working with Plutus.
+Scroll down to the section "How to build the project’s artifacts" and follow the instructions for nix.
+It is very important to follow the [cache warning](https://github.com/input-output-hk/plutus-apps#cache-warning), as this will prevent you from downloading things that have already been done by IOHK and will save you a ton of time.

 ### Install and run Cardano-Millions
 &nbsp;